-- 1. To ensure compliance with UK Visas and Immigration rules, all international students must show evidence that they have the right to remain and study in the UK.
-Students who have limited leave to remain in the UK must, on request by the University, present evidence that they have valid leave to be in the UK and have not allowed their leave to lapse during their stay. - 2.
-The University may temporarily suspend from study a student who is unable to provide one of the following on request: - (i) evidence of valid leave to be in UK - (ii) proof that an in-time visa application to remain has been submitted - (iii) proof that they have exited the UK - 3.
+- To ensure compliance with UK Visas and Immigration rules, all students must show evidence that they have the right to remain and the correct conditions to study in the UK.
+Students who have limited leave to remain in the UK must, on request by the University, present evidence that they have valid leave to be in the UK, have the correct conditions to study and have not allowed the leave to lapse during their stay. - 2.
+The University may temporarily suspend from study a student who is unable to provide one of the following on request: - (i) evidence of valid leave to be in UK; - (ii) proof that an in-time visa application to remain has been submitted; - (iii) proof that they have exited the UK. - 3.
+If a student's immigration leave or their circumstances prevents them from studying, their record will be temporarily suspended to ensure compliance to the conditions that are placed on the type of leave the student is holding. - 4.
 A student whose study has been temporarily suspended shall be allowed 15 working days to provide the evidence requested.
 During the period of suspension under section 2 above (and including the 15 working days under section 3) any University work submitted by the student will not be marked nor taken to the Board of Examiners and students will not be eligible to attend assessments.
-If such evidence is not provided, and there is no justification for not providing the evidence, after 15 working days the University shall terminate the student's enrolment. - 4.
+If such evidence is not provided, and there is no justification for not providing the evidence, after 15 working days the University shall terminate the student's enrolment. - 5.
 A student whose enrolment has been terminated under the Regulations may appeal in writing to the Tier 4 Compliance team within 10 working days of termination of their enrolment.
 Such appeals must be sent to tier4visa@lincoln.ac.uk and supported by appropriate evidence to show why the termination was not justified.
-The Tier 4 Compliance team shall make the final decision in respect of the student's status and communicate this to the student. - 5.
-Where the decision has been made by the Board of Examiners to terminate study on academic grounds, students are permitted to dispute the decision through the Review and Appeal procedures. - 6.
-If a Tier 4 student is not able to resume their studies pending the outcome of the Review and Appeal procedures, the University is not able to maintain its sponsorship duties during this period and will need to report the student's Tier 4 visa for curtailment (cancellation).
-It is a requirement of the Home Office that the University, as sponsor of the Tier 4 visa, must report and withdraw sponsorship of any sponsored migrants who are not actively studying. - 7.
-If a student is found to have breached, or is unable to meet the following compliance conditions, it will result in their Tier 4 visa being cancelled by the University of Lincoln.
-The following is not an exhaustive list and may change according to the UKVI Sponsor Guidance, the University's Regulations and Policies: - a) Non-enrolment on their programme by the stated deadline - b) Failure to re-enrol when required
+The Tier 4 Compliance team shall make the final decision in respect of the student's status and communicate this to the student.